JuliavanderHelm/ComputerScienceDuplicateDetection/README.md

 #### File 6: Bootstrap ####
 The test and train dataset have been set.
 Due to some difficulty in the implementation of complete-linkage hierarchical clustering the bootstraps need to be set individually, which is often unwanted, however, unfortunately unavoidable.
 The bootstraps for all the different values of t are evaluated separately and can be found in the folder "bootstraps".

-I would like to thank Ettina Beiboer for being my programming buddy during the course.